bnegrao/shell_map/README.md

 A full featured Map implementation in bash script, providing de functionality of a HashMap.
 Developed using bash 3.
-See the file [test_shell_map.sh](https://github.com/bnegrao/shell_map/blob/master/test_shell_map.sh) for more usage examples.
+See the file [test_shell_map.sh](https://github.com/bnegrao/shell_map/blob/master/test_shell_map.sh) for more usage examples. if you want to understand how shell_map is implemented, take a look at [IMPLEMENTATION_NOTES.md](https://github.com/bnegrao/shell_map/blob/master/IMPLEMENTATION_NOTES.md)

 ```
 # Usage